 The Regulation on the Management of Human Genetic Resources, as promulgated by the State Council on May 28, 2019 and effective on July 1, 2019, regulates the collection, preservation, usage and external provision of China's human genetic resources.
 According to this regulation, "human genetic resource" includes human genetic resource materials and information.
 Human genetic resource materials refer to organs, tissues, cells and other genetic materials containing human genome, genes and other genetic materials.
 Human genetic resource information refers to information, such as data, generated by human genetic resources materials.
-The Administrative Department of Science and Technology under the State Council is responsible for the management of human genetic resources at local level and are vertically directed by the central government.
+The Administrative Department of Science and Technology under the State Council is responsible for the management of human genetic resources at the national level, and the administrative departments of science and technology under the provincial governments are responsible for the management of human genetic resources at local level and are vertically directed by the central government.
 Foreign entities, individuals and such entities established or actually controlled thereby are not allowed to collect or preserve China's human genetic resources (including organs, tissues, cells and other genetic materials of human genome and gene) or provide human genetic resources abroad, while they are prohibited from using China's human genetic resources unless they have obtained an approval from relevant PRC government authority or have filed with relevant government authority for international cooperation with a Chinese entity.